iversonfermo/GROUP-6-MIDTERMS/README.md

 ---
 ## 💻 Program Files

-The following program files in MATLAB and Arduino are provided by our instructor.
-Utilizing both programs allowed the students to explore the theoretical and practical application of ROBOTICS.
+The following program files in MATLAB, Arduino, and Python are provided by our instructor.
+Utilizing these programs allowed the students to explore the theoretical and practical application of ROBOTICS.

 **`MATLAB FILES`**